lucaswinningham/recipes/entrees/subs.md

 3. Add layers of mozzarella cheese, bacon, and chicken to bottom half of bread.
 4. Bake for 10-15 minutes.
 5. Remove the baking sheet from the oven.
 Add tomatoes, avocado, shredded lettuce, and other desired toppings to the bottom half.
 6. Slice and serve with potato chips.
-Serves four.
+Serves four to six.

 # Turkey, Avocado, and Bacon Sub